pospisilboh/Memgraph/Forename/README.md

 <h3 id="Tableau">Tableau</h3>

 Tableau is a powerful business intelligence and data visualization tool that has an intuitive user interface.
 In our case, we use Tableau as a user interface.
-Data sources for Tableau dashboards are previously mentioned files, `export_forename_nodes.csv` and `export_forename_relations.csv`, and services provided by application server Flask.
+Data sources for Tableau dashboards are:
+- previously mentioned imported files `export_forename_nodes.csv` and `export_forename_relations.csv`,
+- services (embedded web pages) provided by Flask Application server.

 #### Forename dashboard